operating-function/pallas/README.md

 = (countLoop count k)
 ```

 `=` declares a top level binding.
-The function named `countLoop` that takes a 'count' parameter (and a 'k' parameter that we don't need to worry about now).
+The function named `countLoop` takes a 'count' parameter (and a 'k' parameter that we don't need to worry about now).

 ---